quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{!RFC6675}}.
 It is possible for networks to exhibit higher degrees of reordering, causing a sender to spuriously detect losses.
-Spurious loss detection leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller on detecting loss.
+Spurious loss detection leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
 Implementers MAY use algorithms developed for TCP, such as TCP-NCR
 {{!RFC4653}}, to improve QUIC's reordering resilience, though care should be taken to map TCP specifics to QUIC correctly.
 Similarly, using time-based loss